-Tip 4: Some start on top of the Verrazano-Narrows Bridge and some on the bottom.
-Richie says start on the top because the runners underneath get piddled on by those above who can’t be bothered waiting for one of the Porta Loos!
+Tip 4: Some corrals start on top of the Verrazano-Narrows Bridge and some on the bottom.
+Richie says try and start on the top because the runners underneath get piddled on by those above who can’t be bothered waiting for one of the Porta Loos!

 Tip 5: If you have a friend who has been put in a different corral, you can move back.
 Note: you can only move back, not forward.